mathspp/mathspp/pages/02.blog/50-shades-of-sign/item.md

 but the essence is still pretty much the same,
 I'm not really making use of any nice Python features...

-Maybe if I made use of the fact that Python has [Truthy and Falsy values][truthy-falsy]?
+When I'm stuck, I just shuffle things around, to promote creativity.
-I mean, that just means I'd have to reorder some things around, to explicitly check for equality with `0`:
+Let me try to reorder the cases:

 ```py
 def sign(x):